flacchy/KCL_WHC_work_school_experience_2025/README.md

 R is a freely distributed and widely used programing language and environment for statistical computing, data analysis and graphics.
 It is open source , widely-used and powerful programming language.
 RStudio is an integrated development environment (IDE) for R. It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging and workspace managemen.

 ------

-**Details**

-Amy Roberts, Flavia Flaviani, and Fewa Laleye are participanting in a work experience with the School of Life Course and Population Sciences.
-The workshop will be based on data analysis/bioinformatics for year 11-12 students visiting King's College London for work experience organised by Pamela Taylor-Harris and you can read about the [Work Experience Programme here](https://www.kcl.ac.uk/school-work-experience-programme-an-interview-with-pamela-taylor-harris-slcps-technical-manager)

 **Instructors**